hymap/Python-Problems/README.md

 Each problem is related to different data structures in python like stacks, deque, queue, lists, disjoint sets, heaps etc.

 Copying books problem was solved in java but all other are in python.

+Some of the collection of my solutions for some of the problems found at http://uva.onlinejudge.org/